tempoCollaboration/OQuPy/docs/pages/tutorial_01_quickstart/tutorial_01_quickstart.rst

 .. image:: output_7_2.png

-A.1: The Model and its Parameters
+A.1: The model and its parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We consider a system Hamiltonian